 Then in went the liquids – broth and crushed tomatoes.
 I used vegetable broth I already had opened, but beef broth would work too.
 I also found a couple of turnips hanging out in the fridge that I decided to add in as well.
 That’s what I love about soups.
 You really can add in a little of anything.
 It’s the perfect way to clean up those odds and ends you might have accumulated.

-After letting the soup simmer a good 30 minutes, I mixed in a few cups of spinach.
+After letting the soup simmer for a good 30 minutes, I mixed in a few cups of spinach.
 It’ll cook down a ton, as I always seem surprised to find, so don’t worry if it seems like too much at first.
 Then, the soup just needed a few minutes more for the spinach to wilt.
 Before serving, I added a splash of lemon juice for brightness and salt and pepper as needed.
 Adding acidity like citrus or vinegar at the end of a soup will help bring out the flavors and add a level of freshness.

 - 2 tablespoons olive oil